tninesling/Research/README.md

 Sports Data JSON
 3) Spell Check the content of Sports Data
-4) Tokenize, Lemmatize, and POS Tag the content for Sports Data These are meant to be used in this order.
+4) Tokenize, Lemmatize, and POS Tag the content for Sports Data
+5) Parse the Final Sport Templates to JSON
+These are meant to be used in this order.

 This package uses sbt for dependency management.